Understanding Bond Returns

 We haven’t discussed duration yet, but you can think of it as how sensitive a bond is to interest rate moves.
 Walking through the finer points of duration is a little beyond our scope here, but Investopedia has a pretty decent description of what it is and how to think about it.

-The important thing to take away from this is that, just like a bond’s yield, we have a really good idea of what the expected return from this piece is going to be even before we buy a bond.
+The important thing to take away from this is that, just like a bond’s yield, we have a really good idea of what the expected return from this piece will be even before we buy a bond.
 This piece of the return is both known and observable.

 Changes in the Yield Curve

 This is where we bring in the uncertainty.
 When we looked at the term piece of the return, we assumed that the yield curve was static.
-That’s obviously not the case.
-Since the yield curve is just a description of what the market looks like, it’s constantly changing.
+In reality, the yield curve is a description of what the market looks like, and it’s constantly changing.

-The yield curve looks different now than it did when you started reading this article.
+The yield curve looks different now than when you started reading this article.
 But just like with stocks, we don’t know where the yield curve is heading next.
-The best predictor of future interest rates is today’s interest rates (although this doesn’t mean they’re particularly good predictions, they’re just the best we have).
+The best predictor of future interest rates is today’s interest rates (although this doesn’t mean they’re particularly good predictions; they’re just the best we have).

 Putting it all together, we end up with a picture that looks like this:

-We have a pretty good idea of what the yield and term returns will be, but we don’t know what the third piece will look like.
-This uncertainty is some of the risks you face when you invest in bonds, but not all of it.
-So let’s take a look at the risks to bond investing.
+While we have a good sense of what the yield and term returns will be, we don’t know what the future changes in yield look like.
+This uncertainty represents some of the risks you face when you invest in bonds, but not all of them.
+So, let’s take a look at the risks to bond investing.

 Bond Risk Factors